openfigis/RefData/ReadMe.md

 -DSD_* "Data Structure Definition": describes how information in a specific dataset is structured.
 It defines the dimensions, measures and their related attributes.

+In this release the colum names have changed slightly; and columns are ordered alphabetically.
+The change was required, as we migrated from the legacy FIGIS/RTMS to the corporate MDM system.
+We do apologise for any inconvenience caused.

 file encoding:
 -------------
 Character enconding system in CSV files